codeit-bootcamp-frontend/Weekly-Mission/README.md

 ```

 - components/: This folder is for storing React components.
+- hooks/: This folder is for storing custom hooks.
 - lib/: This folder is for storing library codes or utility functions.
 - pages/: This folder is for storing React page components.
 - public/: This folder is for storing static files.
+- recoil/: This folder is for storing recoil files.
 - styles/: This folder is for storing stylesheet files.

 ## License